liru0126/liru0126.github.io/_pages/about.md

 - *2023.07*: &nbsp; Two papers are accepted by ICCV 2023.
 Congratulations to my collaborators.
 - *2023.07*: &nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
 - *2022.06*: &nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
-- *2021.10*: &nbsp; I participated the Doctor Symposium of ACMMM 2021 .
+- *2021.10*: &nbsp; I participated in the Doctor Symposium of ACMMM 2021.
 - *2021.10*: &nbsp; One paper is accepted by IEEE Transactions on Image Processing (TIP).
 - *2021.06*: &nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).